||SPREADSHEETS are notoriously difficult to

 building a spreadsheet.
 But it won't balance!
 Can the Spreadsheet

 Detective save the day?
 Stay tuned to find out

 Microsoft Excel Spreadsheet Audit Features

-- See the big picture with a comprehensive workbook
+- Provide an overview with comprehensive workbook

-report, data flow analysis and error detection.
+reports, data flow analysis and error detection.

 - Show which cells have formulas and how they have been